hiiamboris/red-wiki/Guru-Meditations.md

 If your Red script contains R/S code and relies on the Red runtime API, you should compile once with the `-u` option, to force a custom update of libRedRT (which takes a bit of time), then you can compile as usual and enjoy fast compilation.

 - Pure R/S scripts are unaffected by those changes, so they are handled as usual.

-- There are still some details to work on, but it is very usable already.

 Notes: